eiskalteschatten/AlexNotes/README.md

 SETUP_DEFAULT_USER=true npm start
 ```

-The default user credentials can be set up in the config file at `./packages/server/config/default.js`.
-You can view the file on GitHub [here](https://github.com/eiskalteschatten/AlexNotes/blob/master/packages/server/config/default.js).
+The default user credentials can be set up in the config file at `config.json`.
+See the section <a href="#setting-up-the-project">Setting up the Project</a> for more information.

 To start the application after setting up the project, run one of the following in the project's root directory: